North Macedonia Air Brigade: History

 North Macedonia was one of nine Central and Eastern European countries that are actively seeking membership in NATO.
 In a desire to meet all obligations for full integration and membership in NATO, North Macedonia equipped its Air Warfare and Air Defence Forces with fighters and helicopters with NATO compatible communication systems.
 For better protection of its borders with Kosovo and Albania, especially at night, North Macedonia plans to equip a few Air Force and Air Defence Forces helicopters with FLIR equipment.
-Priority in acquisitions for the North Macedonian Air Force and Air Defence Forces in the future will be equipping utility helicopters.
+Priority in acquisitions for the North Macedonia Air Brigade and Air Defence Forces in the future will be equipping utility helicopters.
 The four Su-25 Frogfoots were withdrawn from use in 2004.
 North Macedonia has no intention of operating jet fighters in the future and will depend on its NATO allies for air cover.